jsspen/listeners-friend/README.md

   - Parsing the tracklist data to find each song's URI
   - Adding all of the album's songs, in order, to the new playlist by URI

+### Boomkat List

+You have to option to use the the [Boomkat Bestseller's of the Week](https://boomkat.com/bestsellers?q[release_date]=last-week) list as your input source.
+If selecting this option the playlist will be built from a list of albums obtained by scraping the list using Selenium and BeautifulSoup.

 ## How to Get Spotify API Credentials

 To get the necessary info for your `.env` file you'll first need a (free) [Spotify Developer](https://developer.spotify.com/) account.

 1. After logging in and landing on the dev dashboard click _Create app_.

    <img src="imgs/createapp.JPG" width="450" alt="Screenshot of the Create app screen from the Spotify Developer website">

-3. Fill out the required fields:
+2. Fill out the required fields:
    - Give your app a name (i.e. _Text-to-Playlist App_) and a brief description, maybe something to remind you why you made it.
    - For the Redirect URI you can supply your own or just use https://example.org/callback.
 Click _Add_.
    - Check the box for _Web API_ access and save.
-4. After creating the app you'll be taken to its dashboard.
+3. After creating the app you'll be taken to its dashboard.
 Click _Settings_ in the top right corner.
 Everything you need for your `.env` file is here on this page:

    <img src="imgs/appsettings.JPG" width="450" alt="Screenshot of the app settings screen from the Spotify Developer website">

-6. Copy the _Client ID_, click _View client secret_, and if you forgot to copy your Redirect URI earlier you can also see that here.
+4. Copy the _Client ID_, click _View client secret_, and if you forgot to copy your Redirect URI earlier you can also see that here.
 The `example.env` is prepopulated with `https://example.org/callback`.
-7. You're ready to start building playlists!
+5. You're ready to start building playlists!